efyzx1UoN/Self-Service/README.md

 [Link](https://trello.com/b/eeP74gVM/se-group-project)<br/>

-## Current Task:  Sprint 1.5 - Trains and Taxis
+## Current Task:  Sprint 1.5 - Trains and Taxis and Interim Report
 ### Brief
 See Trello Board for current User Stories in question.
 Aim is to have:
 - Core structure of App
-- Integrate Google Maps API - Shuxiang chasing this up
+- Callum, Zihui and Keiran looking into Train page.
+- Tom investigating data transfer across the app and helping with tests.
 - Stretch: Flesh app with textual in-app guides on how everything is going to work.
+-
+- Interim Report: Group Report - Ashley and Shuxiang begin planning.

 ### Resources